One of the many things that make building a chatbot so interesting is identifying and crafting its personality.

 So.
 Create a personality, or not?
 Boring and dull, or full of character?
 And if the latter, should it be a representation of any one person, or a personality in its own right?

 Your chatbot, like any other marketing asset in your business, is a representation of your brand.
-A logo (if done right), your digital assets, your team’s processes, even the language and tone of your communications are part of how your business represents itself to customers.
+Your logo, your digital assets, your team’s processes, even the language and tone of your communications are part of how your business presents itself to customers.

 At the very least, your chatbot should be the same.
 But then comes the next question – how far should that personality go?
 A faithful representation of the brand, or an enthusiastic brand champion?